Blood and soil: Japanese usage

-Influence on Zionism
+Claims of influence on Zionism

 Presbyterian theologians Walter T. Davis and Pauline Coffman have asserted that the concept of blood and soil had an influence on nationalisms across Europe, including aspects of Zionist ideology.
 (Note: Donald E. Wagner, Walter T. Davis (2014).
 Zionism and the Quest for Justice in the Holy Land, Chapter One: Political Zionism from Herzl (1890s) to Ben-Gurion (1960s) by Walter T. Davis and Pauline Coffman.
 Quotation: "In Europe during the second half of the nineteenth century, the Age of Nationalism and the Age of Imperialism converged.
 Building on ideas of the Enlightenment and the French Revolution, which promised equal rights for all, nationalist movements based on blood and soil arose all over Europe while their countries competed with each other to expand their colonial empires overseas.
 Political Zionism was one of these national-colonial movements") According to David Biale, "Before the Nazis came to power in Germany... the language of 'blood and soil' ... held wide appeal for Jews searching for new ways of defining themselves."

 While acknowledging the pre-Nazi use of "blood and soil" as an "abstract, Hegelian term", Raphael Falk notes, "Zionists adopted the concept of Volk in terms of a nation-race as molded by the notion of Blood and Soil ..."
 Falk cites Israel's national poet as an example:

 A blunt, unfortunate example of the adherence of the Zionists to the nineteenth-century notion of Blood and Soil as ground for their territorial rights is the statement by the poet Chaim Nachman Bialik at a press conference at The Hebrew University of Jerusalem in the beginning of 1934: "I too, like Hitler, believe in the power of blood."
 Falk says he knows of no other precedent for the Zionist effort to biologically sort humanity into Jew and non-Jew are the "Nazi efforts to diagnose the biological belonging of individuals to national-ethnic entities ..."